What Is Progression-Free Survival in Metastatic Breast Cancer? | MyBCTeam

 Progression-Free Survival in Clinical Trials

-Doctors and researchers continue to look for new ways to treat MBC and extend the life span of those who have this disease.
+Doctors and researchers continue to look for new ways to treat metastatic breast cancer and extend the life span of those who have this disease.
 To be approved by the U.S. Food and Drug Administration (FDA), new medications must first go through clinical trials.
-These studies follow participants who have been given either the typical treatment (called standard of care) for MBC or a new medication, typically for months to years.
+These studies follow participants who’ve been given either the typical treatment (called standard of care) for MBC or a new medication, typically for months to years.
 The new treatment must prove to be safe and effective to receive approval.

 Before a clinical trial begins, the investigators (doctors and researchers running the study) must tell the FDA how they’ll measure a drug’s efficacy (how well it works).
 These measurements are known as endpoints.
 In MBC trials, PFS is a common primary endpoint — the most important result of the study.